tidesdb/tidesdb.github.io/src/content/docs/articles/what-i-learned-building-a-storage-engine-that-outperforms-rocksdb.md

 **How SEEK uses block indexes**

-Iterator seek operations also use block indexes to jump directly to the right block, then scan forward from there.
-The bloom filter is checked first (eliminates 99% of negative lookups), then the block index narrows down to the specific block.
+Iterator seek operations also use block indexes to jump directly to the right block, then scan forward or backwards from there.

 **Why sparse sampling?**